메인 내용으로 이동

 My background spans AI research and production engineering, with a consistent focus on robustness, trustworthiness, and alignment with human constraints.

-At Lunit, a medical AI company, I led engineering work on an AI-Ops platform (INCL) to support reliable deployment of models in high-stakes clinical settings.
-That work forced rigor on monitoring, rollback, evaluation, and cost controls, and made safety and operational discipline non-negotiable.
+At Lunit, a medical AI company, I led engineering work on an AI-Ops platform (INCL) to support the reliable deployment of models in high-stakes clinical settings.
+That work imposed rigor on monitoring, rollback, evaluation, and cost controls, making safety and operational discipline non-negotiable.

 On the research side, I collaborated with Prof. Jose-Luis Ambite at USC ISI on vertical federated learning for privacy-preserving data integration.
 The goal was to enable cross-institution learning without centralizing sensitive data, aligning model development with privacy requirements by design.

 I also maintain a personal knowledge base, Extracranial, where I publish analyses on knowledge rot, epistemic scaffolding, and self-amplifying failure modes in AI-mediated knowledge systems.
-That includes an "encyclopedia meltdown" scenario where AI-generated content recursively degrades a knowledge base, reinforcing my focus on safeguards, verification, and provenance.
+That includes an "encyclopedia meltdown" scenario in which AI-generated content recursively degrades a knowledge base, reinforcing my focus on safeguards, verification, and provenance.